cecio/eChallengeCoin-2022/README.md

 <img src="https://github.com/cecio/eChallengeCoin-2022/blob/main/Pictures/connection.jpg" alt="Connections" height="75%" width="75%"/>

+- RED: VCC
+- BLACK: GROUND
+- GREEN: UPDI

 ## Step 2: dumping EEPROM and FLASH

 **WARNING**: *before following these steps, I suggest to remove the battery from the eChallengeCoin.
 And, as a general rule, if you do something wrong, you may brick/destroy your boards.
 Be careful, you are responsible of your actions!*

-I started to look around in order to find a way to interface with `UPDI` and I stumbled into this project:  [jtag2updi](https://github.com/ElTangas/jtag2updi)
+I used the same project used for 2021 version:  [jtag2updi](https://github.com/ElTangas/jtag2updi)

-Great!
-It looks like I can turn any **Arduino Uno** into a `UPDI` interface with few mods.
+You can turn any **Arduino Uno** into a `UPDI` interface with few mods.

 To do it, just follow these few steps: